 Heller, Abigail L. "Public Support for Electoral Reform: The Role of Electoral System Experience."

 Abstract: What affects public support for electoral reform?
 How does experience with different electoral systems affect people’s willingness to support electoral reform?
 Given the salience of changes to election rules even when they are passed via the legislature and the increasing use of referenda as an alternative mechanism for change, these questions are critical to understanding when electoral reform will occur.
-I argue that experience affects public opinion by reducing uncertainty — overcoming status quo bias and affecting the direction of partisan bias.
-While both mechanisms affect opinions about reform, I argue that support is conditional on positive experiences.
-Moreover, to affect opinions and support, I argue that experience must be with an electoral system that is similar to that under consideration.
-I leverage subnational variation in electoral systems in the United Kingdom to test this theory.
-The results have implications for the possibility of electoral reform in other industrialized democracies.
+I argue that experience (specifically, with an electoral system similar to that under consideration) affects public opinion by reducing uncertainty about the likely effects of reform and thus affecting the direction of partisan bias.
+Moreover, I argue that support is conditional on positive experiences.
+I leverage subnational variation in electoral systems in the United Kingdom and find that experience does affect support for reform — positive experiences increase support while negative experiences decrease support.
+The results have implications for the possibility of electoral reform in the UK and beyond.